 Compensation and Benefits

 Sandstorm offers comprehensive compensation and benefits packages and broad-based professional development and training opportunities for its employees.
+Sandstorm provides a fair living wage to all employees.
 The following principles guide the Company’s overall compensation philosophy:

 - Compensation is determined on an individual basis by the need to attract and retain talented high-achievers;